 Alex Sayf Cummings is an associate professor of History at Georgia State University.
 His work deals with media, law, and the political culture of the modern United States.
 He has previously received a Consortium for Faculty Diversity fellowship, an ACLS-Mellon postdoctoral fellowship, and the American Baptist Historical Society’s Torbet Prize, among other awards.
-His work has appeared in Salon, the Brooklyn Rail, the Journal of American History, Technology and Culture, HNN, Pop Matters, OUP Blog, Al Jazeera America and the edited volume Sound in the Age of Mechanical Reproduction from the University of Pennsylvania Press.
+His work has appeared in Salon, the Brooklyn Rail, the Journal of American History, Technology and Culture, the Journal of Urban History, HNN, Pop Matters, OUP Blog, Al Jazeera America and the edited volumes Sound in the Age of Mechanical Reproduction (Penn) and The Bohemian South (UNC).
 His first book, Democracy of Sound: Music Piracy and the Remaking of American Copyright in the Twentieth Century, was published by Oxford University Press in 2013.
+His second book, Brain Magnet: Research Triangle Park and the Idea of the Idea Economy, is under contract with Columbia University Press for its Studies in the History of U.S. Capitalism series.
 Follow him on Twitter at @akbarjenkins.

 Ryan Reft (Senior Editor Emeritus, 2009-2016) completed his PhD in Urban History at the University of California at San Diego in June 2014.
 Prior to his graduate studies, Ryan taught for nine years in the New York public school system.
 During this period he participated and appeared in the PBS documentary Starting from Behind: The Success Story of Manhattan Comprehensive Night and Day H.S.
 (8/13/2004).
 His research deals with the history of militarization, war and society, housing, homeownership, metropolitan America, gender/sexuality and the politics of race and class in the twentieth century US.
 His work has appeared in the The Sixties: A Journal of History, Politics, and Culture, Planning Perspectives, the journal Souls, California History, Journal of Urban History and Barack Obama and African American Empowerment: The Rise of Black America’s New Leadership.
 He writes the Intersections column for SoCal’s KCET.
 He is the 20th century specialist at the Library of Congress in its Manuscript Division.
 Any views expressed here are those of Ryan and do not reflect those of the Library.
 Follow him on Twitter at @ryanreft.